vinitha-harith/AI-MS/README.md

 Each of these features is required to build our very own ChatGPT application.

-Nearly three years ago, ChatGPT was released to the world—it was the fastest-growing app the world had ever seen.
+Nearly three years ago, ChatGPT was released to the world - it was the fastest-growing app the world had ever seen.
 At the time, it was just an LLM with a front end.

 Now, it's so much more.